Benawi/Doctor_Appointment-Booking_App/README.md

 ### Usage

-In the project directory, run : npm start
+In the project directory, run the : npm start command

 ### Run tests